cicavey/vim-dotfiles/README.md

+## Notice

+Started from the [vim-dotfiles](https://github.com/jperras/vim-dotfiles) of someone more clever than myself.
+May as well copy the README too.

 ## Vim dotfiles

 These are the vim runtime files that I use on a daily basis.
 Feel free to clone, modify, change, add, murder or remove portions of it at will.